rubocode/frontier.nvim/doc/design/strategy.md

 It is kind of sad.
 Bjarne was aided by _Herb Sutter_ of Microsoft lineage.

-Perhaps, this is all a result of the fact that _Bjarne_ used a _Windows_ laptop as his personal default instead of opting for one that ran some version of _unix_, despite working at _Bell Labs_.
-I used to work on the _Windows_ platform with _C++_ and perhaps the primary reason we got paid was for the ability to navigate the jungle successfully.
+Perhaps, this is all a result of the fact that — despite working at _Bell Labs_ — _Bjarne_ used a _Windows_ laptop as his personal default instead of opting for one that ran some version of _unix_.
+I used to work on the _Windows_ platform with _C++_ and perhaps the primary reason we got paid was for the ability to navigate the jungle successfully and deliver simplicity for our users.
 After a while, you long for elegance, simplicity and stability, not speed.
+Efficiency is a deep subject.
 Your environment influences you in unimaginable ways!
 Did I mention that _Swift_ was written in _C++_?